chris-nowicki/in-browser-markdown-editor/README.md

 ### Continued development

 I'd like to continue to play around with NEXT.js.
-It's a great React Library to play with that doesn't require you to install a separate server.
+It's a rad React Library that doesn't require you to install a separate server.

 ### Useful resources